deja-vu-platform/deja-vu/docs/quickstart.md

 you don't need to register or pay any money to Mongo Inc.

-You can install the CLI globally or you can create a local project and install it locally.
+You can install the CLI globally or you can create an npm project and install it locally as a dependency.

 ## global install